A remark on the Isomorphism Conjectures

 The assembly map considered above is a special case of a much more general construction.
 For suitably defined functors $F$ on the class $\mathcal{G}$ of discrete groups, one has an assembly map

-and the Isomorphism Conjecture (IC) \cite{dl} asserts that this map is an isomorphism, where $HF_{\ast }(_{-})$ denotes the appropriate homology theory associated to $F$.
-Following the definitions given above, the \textit{ Epimorphism Conjecture} (EC) resp.\ \textit{Monomorphism Conjecture} (MC) for the theory being considered states that the assembly map in (\ref {eqn:second}) is a monomorphism resp.\ epimorphism.
-Again, given a subring $ R\subset \mathbb{Q}$, the conjecture $R$-IC resp.\ $R$-EC resp. $R$-MC is the conjecture that the assembly map is an isomorphism resp.\ epimorphism resp.\ monomorphism after tensoring with $R$, with the appendage ``($G$)''\ indicating the conjecture for a particular group $G$.
+and the Isomorphism Conjecture (IC) \cite{dl} asserts that this map is an isomorphism, where $HF_{\ast }(_{-})$ denotes the appropriate homology group associated to $F$.
+For any $G$, there is a unique $G$-map from $E_{\mathcal{F }in}(G)$ to a point.
+If $\mathcal{H}_{\ast }$ is any equivariant homology theory (cf. \cite{lr}), then the assembly conjecture for the triple $ \mathcal{H}_{\ast },\mathcal{F}in$ and $G$ asserts that the induced map from $\mathcal{H}_{\ast }(E_{\mathcal{F}in}(G))$ to $\mathcal{H}_{\ast }(\mathrm{ pt})$ is an isomorphism, where $\mathrm{pt}$ denotes a point with trivial $G$ -action.
+Following the definitions given above, the \textit{\ Epimorphism Conjecture} (EC) resp.\ \textit{Monomorphism Conjecture} (MC) for the theory being considered states that the assembly map in (\ref{eqn:second}) is a monomorphism resp.\ epimorphism.
+Again, given a subring $R\subset \mathbb{Q}$ , the conjecture $R$-IC resp.\ $R$-EC resp. $R$-MC is the conjecture that the assembly map is an isomorphism resp.\ epimorphism resp.\ monomorphism after tensoring with $R$, with the appendage \textquotedblleft ($G$ )\textquotedblright\ indicating the conjecture for a particular group $G$.